Criminal Investigations Division

 City County Bureau of Identification (CCBI)

-Under the remit of CCBI, crime scene investigators respond to calls for crime scene services as quickly as good judgment and safety allow, ensuring that all issued equipment is available and in a ready-to-use condition at all times.
+As part of the CCBI Unit, crime scene investigators respond to calls for crime scene services as quickly as good judgment and safety allow, ensuring that all issued equipment is available and in a ready-to-use condition at all times.

 Investigators process scenes of major crimes at any hour of the day or night, under any weather conditions, systematically surveying the area and formulating a plan of procedure.
 Physically secures crime scenes (using ropes, barricades, police personnel, etc.) before conducting a search for all objects and articles that may be evidence.
 The crime scene investigator must also be proficient in "reading" and reconstructing the events as they happened just prior to, during and shortly following the commission of the crime in order to determine the sequence of events and to ascertain the type and location of evidence.
 Gives advice and direction to case investigators in crime scene and evidentiary matters.